 Now attach the bottom two v-wheel sets.
 These attach with regular M5-nylock nuts and need to be tightly fastened into place.
 You can do this with a size 4 Allen key and the included 8mm wrench.

 Once complete, all of your wheels will be facing the backside of your gantry.
 Check to make sure that each wheel turns smoothly.

-There are two Delrin anti-backlash nuts that are on this part of the assembly.
-The first one we will assemble goes on the X axis gantry.
+There are two anti-backlash assemblies that attach to the XZ-gantry assembly.
+The first one we will assemble goes on the X-gantry.

 Now we’ll do the same process on the Z-axis on the two holes shown.

 Get the motor sub-assembly from before.
 Holding it in one hand, and the gantry sub-assembly in the other, line up the lead screw from the motor assembly with the nut block of the gantry assembly.
 If you use your fingers to turn the lead screw, it will go into the nut.
 The plastic mount should be coming in from the side of the steel plate which has a rectangular notch cut out.